bthos/ha-octopus-energy-es/README.md

 ### Consumption Data Not Available

 - Verify your Octopus Energy credentials are correct
-- Check that your account number was detected correctly (see [Troubleshooting Account Auto-Detection](TROUBLESHOOTING_ACCOUNT_DETECTION.md))
+- Check that your account number was detected correctly
 - Ensure your account has consumption data available
 - Consumption data may take some time to appear after initial setup